fossabot/function-plot-GUI/README.md

 });
 ```

-Convert the options to JSON or JSON5:
+Convert the options to JSON or JSON5, excluding the `target` field:

 ```json
 {"data":[{"fn":"x^2-1"}]}